 Surveys of the beach from the waterline to about waist deep water are made using a hand-pushed GPS-equipped Dolly.

 Bob Guza, SIO

 Wide beaches protect shoreline infrastructure and support recreation and tourism.
 Southern California beaches have been occasionally replenished with sand.
-In 2012, 1.5M cu yd of sand from offshore were placed on San Diego beaches at an estimated cost of 28M$ (Figure 1).
-A 50-yr, 200+M$ plan to nourish San Diego area beaches has been proposed.
-Potential impacts of beach nourishments (or a lack of beach nourishments) include effects on lobster and other biota, surfing, cliffs, tourism, Hwy 101, and the Amtrak rails.
-Our understanding of nearshore sand transport, and ability to estimate future waves and water levels, is so limited that the probability of negative environmental impacts from cannot be estimated reliably.
+In 2012, 1.5M yd3 of sand from offshore were placed on San Diego beaches at an estimated cost of $28M.
+A 50-yr, $200M plan to nourish San Diego area beaches has been proposed.
+Potential impacts of beach nourishment (or a lack of beach nourishment) include effects on lobster and other biotas, surfing, cliffs, tourism, Hwy 101, and the Amtrak rails.
+Our understanding of nearshore sand transport, and ability to estimate future waves and water levels are so limited that the probability of negative environmental impacts from cannot be estimated reliably.
 How high on the beach does wave uprush reach, where does the nourishment sand go, and why does it go there?
-Our research objective is to understand the physics at work, and to thereby help answer relevant management questions.
+Our research objective is to understand the physics at work and to thereby help answer relevant management questions.

 Ongoing monitoring is building a database of sand level changes and waves at local beaches, including an El Nino and the recent 2012 nourishment at Solana-Cardiff beaches (Figure 1).
 Beach widths (Figure 2) were minimum in the recent El Nino at all sites and maximum at the recently nourished sites.
 Monitoring is ongoing and beach widths are updated approximately monthly.